Strengthening Skeletal Action Recognizers via Leveraging Temporal Patterns: Proposed Approach

 We define $\mathbf{B} = [\B_0, \cdots, \B_k, \cdots, \B_{K-1}] \in \R^{K \times T}$ as a collection of basis sequences. $K$ is a hyperparameter controlling the complexity of $\mathbf{B}$, and $\odot$ represents the Hadamard (element-wise) product.
 To be more specific, the form of a single basis sequence can be written as:

 A larger $k$ corresponds to a basis sequence $\B_k$ with a higher frequency.
 Thus, selecting $K$ close to $T$ leads to the encoding preserving more high-frequency information of $\X$, and vice versa.

 During implementation, $K$ is set to be $8$, and the encoding is applied to each joint's 3D coordinates separately and then concatenated with the existing features.
-The shape of the tensor for an action sequence is changed from $\R^{C \times T \times N \times M}$ to $\R^{(K+1)C \times T \times N \times M}$.
+Larger $K$ leads to even slightly better performance.
+A more detailed ablation study on $K$ is in the supplementary materials.
+The shape of the tensor for an action sequence is changed from $\R^{C \times T \times N \times M}$ to $\R^{(K+1)C \times T \times N \times M}$, where $C$ is the feature channel number, $T$ is the sequence length, $N$ is the joint number, $M$ is the subject number.

 One may raise the concern that concatenating with the original sequence seems to preserve the noise.
 However, our empirical studies show that concatenating with the original signal leads to slightly higher accuracy than discarding the original signal.
 We conjecture that the network may use the \encabbr{} as references to proactively mitigate the noise of the original sequence.
+More detailed experimental results are in the supplementary materials.

 The motivation behind applying such an encoding mechanism is to directly guide the action recognizers to easily capture the signal's frequency information.
 The basis sequence is from the type-2 discrete cosine transform.
 Hence, a simple summation of the encoding along the temporal direction reveals a sequence's frequency distribution.
 To facilitate more flexible learning of the frequency information, we replace the summation with a neural network as: